Post Master’s (PM) to Doctor of Nursing Practice (DNP) Entry Option 1

 Course Delivery

 The Musco School of Nursing and Health Professions program blends three instructional strategies to produce an engaged learning curriculum.
-The first strategy is Immersion: our programs include face-to-face meetings conducted at the Irvine campus or regional locations in 3-4 day sessions.
-Immersion sessions are conducted 2 times during the program: at the beginning and at the middle of the program.
-During these immersion sessions, students may receive orientation instruction, work as teams with peers and mentors and participate in demonstrations, simulation exercises, assessments and/or evaluations.
-The second strategy is practicum experience: our programs include clinical scholarly project (CSP) residencies conducted where the student lives or works.
+The first strategy is Immersion: our programs include a blend of virtual, hybrid, and/or face-to-face meetings in 1-4 day sessions.
+Immersion sessions are conducted 2 times during the program.
+During these Immersion sessions, students may receive orientation instruction, work as teams with peers and mentors and participate in demonstrations, simulation exercises, assessments and/or evaluations.
+The second strategy is practicum experience: our programs include clinical and DNP Project residencies conducted where the student lives or works.
 The third strategy is self-directed study: courses include online lectures, discussions, social networking, demonstrations, tutorials, readings, and/or other homework.
 Most courses include additional real-time instruction via web conferencing, phone conferencing, and/or live chat sessions.
 Students may need to reduce work hours to accommodate completion of the clinical scholarly project (510 residency hours).

 Attendance: Students may be dismissed from the program at the Dean’s discretion due to absence from required meetings.